ProactiveProgrammers/palindrome-checker-starter/README.md

   - `poetry run task test`: run the test suite without coverage tracking
   - `poetry run task coverage`: run the test suite with coverage tracking
 - Confirm that the program is producing the expected output
+- Frequently commit to your GitHub repository as you add source code and technical writing
+- When you commit to your GitHub repository, please use descriptive commit messages
 - Use a `docker run` command for your operating system to run GatorGrader
 - Please be aware that performance profiling in a Docker contain may not work as expected
 - Provide all of the required responses in the `writing/reflection.md` file